leafac/yocto-cfa/README.md

 $ (cd dissertation && npm install && latexmk)
 ```

-The dissertation will be at `dissertation/yocto-cfa.pdf`.
+You may find the generated PDF at [`dissertation/yocto-cfa.pdf`](dissertation/yocto-cfa.pdf).

 ## Edit Images

-The images in the dissertation are drawn with [macOS Keynote](https://www.apple.com/keynote/).
+The images in the dissertation are drawn with [Keynote](https://www.apple.com/keynote/) on macOS.
 Edit them, export as a PDF called `dissertation/images.pdf`, and run:

 ```console
 $ (cd dissertation && pdfcrop images.pdf images.pdf)